w3c/sync-media-pub/src/pages/use-cases.md

 # Use cases

+This is a loosely sorted list of brief use case descriptions.

 ## Media

 * Synchronize audio segments with HTML elements
 * Apply style to HTML element in sync point
 * Background music
-* Include secondary audio, e.g. sound effects, in a sync point
+* Include secondary audio, e.g. sound effects
 * Delay start of timed media render by an offset
 * Apply style to more than one HTML element at once (e.g. nested highlights)
 * Support Audio-only presentations, where structural semantics are applied to audio segments, even if there is no corresponding text document
+* Turn down the sound effects
 * EPUB
   * Synchronize an audio book with an EPUB text equivalent
 * SVG
-  * Synchronize audio with SVG
+  * Synchronize audio with an SVG comic
-  * Zoom into part of an SVG when rendering a sync point
+  * Zoom into a comic panel when rendering a sync point
   * Order of rendering media could matter
     * First, zoom into a panel and then highlight text while maintaining zoom
 * Video